MicrosoftDocs/VBA-Docs/api/Office.CommandBarButton.Caption.md

 ## Example

-This example adds a command bar control with a spelling checker button face to a custom command bar, and then it sets the caption to "Spelling checker."
+This example adds a command bar control with a spelling checker button face to a custom command bar, and then it sets the caption to **Spelling checker**.

 ```vb